 10 Dec Engaging “Neutrals” on Social Media

-If you’re reading this, you may also be a member of the Dance Floor Theory Facebook Group.
+If you’re reading this, you may also be a member of the Student Organization Leaders Facebook Group.
 (If you aren’t, do me a favor and request to join.)
 Our goal with this group is to create a place for people who have seen our Dance Floor Theory program or follow our work to continue the conversation of how to create communities where everyone feels welcomed, connected, and engaged.

 Every once in a while, someone will post a question to the group about running events, meetings, or other leadership topics.
 Sometimes, people answer the questions I post weekly to start a conversation.
 Sometimes they comment on our links.
 But, guess what type of content that gets the most traction?

 Contests.
 I can ask the most interesting question ever, but at the end of the day, as frustrating as it is, contests get 20 comments, and questions get one if I am lucky.

 Why?
 Because we simply ask everyone to guess a number and win stickers.
 And it’s a whole lot easier for someone to write “42” than to tell me what their favorite meeting activities are.

 This is one great example of engaging “Neutrals” on social media.

 Before I get into the rest of the how, I want to do a quick crash course on what I am even talking about.

 Neutrals are people in your community who are completely disengaged.
 At work, they may be the people who just do their job and go home, and never huddle up at the water cooler.
 On campus, they are the students who go to class and then go back home or to their residence hall.
 Or maybe they are your one friend who never joins the conversation.

 On social media, Neutrals are the lurkers.
 You know, the ones in that group or on your friends list that you forget are even there, because they never so much as “like” a post.
 When you are trying to build a connected online community, these are the people that you need to coax into the discussion.